HeRCLab/nocsim/README.md

 ## Limitations & Caveats

-`nocsim` is a software simulator for a construct that be implemented in hardware.
-As a result, it has several limitations and caveats inherent to it's design.
+`nocsim` is a software simulator for a construct that is to be implemented in hardware.
+As a result, it has several limitations and caveats inherent to its design.

 The most significant limitation is that `nocsim` has no mechanism to compute the cost of a given topography or routing algorithm when implemented in hardware.
-For example, it would likely prove very difficult to place-and-router an underacted torus, as the links on the "edges" would need to be very long.
+For example, it would likely prove very difficult to place-and-route an undirected torus, as the links on the "edges" would need to be very long.

 `nocsim` also cannot account for issues such as propagation delay, maximum